greggman/HappyFunTimes/public/examples/sync2d/README.md

 [Click for video](http://www.youtube.com/watch?v=ESMlZUdYXnw)

-This example shows using HappyFunTimes basic feature to sync multiple displays across machines.
+This example shows using HappyFunTimes basic features to sync multiple displays across machines.

 To see it work on a single machine [run HappyFunTimes](../../README.md#running-the-examples) then